NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 <blockquote markdown="1">

-If we look at the signature plot for both SBS2 and SBS13, we see that SBS2 is dominated by C>T mutations at the TCW context, and SBS13 is dominated by C>G mutations at TCW context.
+If we look at the signature plot for both SBS2 and SBS13, we see that SBS2 is dominated by C>T mutations at the T<u>C</u>W context, and SBS13 is dominated by C>G mutations at T<u>C</u>W context.
 You will find each of these profiles below for your reference:

-**Note:** The ‘W’ in the TCW context means that the base can be either an A or a T. There are a series of IUPAC codes for nucleotide bases to indicate specific mutational types.
+**Note:** The ‘W’ in the T<u>C</u>W context means that the base can be either an A or a T. There are a series of IUPAC codes for nucleotide bases to indicate specific mutational types.
 There is additional information about these codes on the mSigPortal FAQ page [here](https://analysistools-qa.cancer.gov/mutational-signatures/#/faq), under the question: **What is the meaning of IUPAC codes for nucleotide bases indicating specific mutational types?**

 {% include image-modal.html link="practical_assets/8_SBS2_profile.png" %}